John Baptist Odama

-John Baptist Odama (born 20 July 1947) is a Ugandan Roman Catholic priest, who serves as the Archbishop of the Roman Catholic Archdiocese of Gulu, in Uganda, since 2 January 1999.
+John Baptist Odama (born 20 July 1947) is a Ugandan Roman Catholic prelate who served as the archbishop of the Roman Catholic Archdiocese of Gulu, in Uganda, from 2 January 1999 until his age-related retirement on 22 March 2024.
+Before that, from 23 February 1996 and 2 January 1999, he was bishop of the Roman Catholic Diocese of Nebbi, in Uganda.
+He was appointed bishop by Pope John Paul II.
+He was consecrated and installed at Nebbi on 26 May 1996.
+On 2 January 1999, the Holy Father transferred him to Gulu and appointed him the Metropolitan Archbishop there.
+His age-related resignation was accepted by Pope Francis on 22 March 2024.
+While in retirement, he served as Apostolic Administrator of the archdiocese of Gulu from 22 March 2024 until 12 July 2024.

 Background and priesthood

 Odama was born in Riki-Oluko Village, in present-day Arua District, in the West Nile sub-region, in the Northern Region of Uganda on 29 June 1947.
-He was ordained priest in the Catholic church on 14 December 1974, at Arua Cathedral, by Bishop Angelo Tarantino, Bishop of Arua.
+He was ordained a priest for the diocese of Arua, on 14 December 1974, at Arua Cathedral, by Bishop Angelo Tarantino, Bishop of Arua.
 He served as priest of Arua Diocese until 23 February 1996.

 As bishop

 On 23 February 1996, Pope John Paul II appointed Odama bishop.
 He was consecrated Bishop of the Roman Catholic Diocese of Nebbi, on 26 May 1996, serving in that capacity until 2 January 1999.

 On 2 January 1999, he was appointed Archbishop of the Roman Catholic Archdiocese of Gulu, being the first Catholic prelate to serve in that role; the Archdiocese having been created that same day.

 Odama was the chairman of the interfaith organisation known as Acholi Religious Leaders Peace Initiative (ARLPI), from 2002 until 2010.
 The organisation was involved in peace-building efforts in Northern Uganda.
 As leader of the organisation, Odama met with Joseph Kony and other leaders of the Lord’s Resistance Army and mediated between them and the Government of Uganda.
 ARLPI received the Niwano Peace Prize in 2004.
 Odama was also involved in the 2006–08 Juba talks between the two parties in South Sudan.

 Archbishop Odama has been the chairman of the Uganda Episcopal Conference since 2010.